Patriota: History

-2017–present
+2017–2023

 In 2017, the PEN changed when Jair Bolsonaro announced he would enter the party, in a bid to run for President of Brazil in the 2018 Brazilian general election.
 PEN changed its name to Patriota (PATRI) and abandoned its former environmentalist ideals to become a right-wing conservative party pursuing a right-wing populist agenda, influenced by Donald Trump's victory in the 2016 United States presidential election and Brexit.
 Patriota has renounced its green and pro-ecologist policies in favor of its conservative and nationalist policies; it has maintained and strengthened its religious opposition to abortion, same-sex marriage, and other socially progressive policies.

 The acronym PEN was also seen as an abbreviation of Pentecostalism, the evangelical current of PEN founders, than a coherent ideological current.
 Since the refoundation as Patriota, the party are making more efforts to appeal for a broader Christian electorate, like socially conservative Catholics and traditional Protestants like Baptists and Presbyterians, instead to be a mere political arm of a single church.
 Not only the acronym was changed, but the ideology was changed too, due to the fact that Bolsonaro sees environmentalists as part of a "conspiracy against Brazil" while his sons Eduardo Bolsonaro and Flávio Bolsonaro are global warming deniers.
 These two reasons forced the party to change its name and ideology.

 After an internal conflict, Bolsonaro gave up on joining Patriota in January 2018 and chose to join the Social Liberal Party in January 2018.
 Nevertheless, the party maintained the proposal of change of name and statute and the party have spoken in the possibility of two other members of the party applying for the candidacy to the presidency of the republic, these include Adilson Barroso himself and the plastic surgeon Dr. Roberto M. Rey Jr., affiliated to the party since 2014.

 In 2018, Patriota launched former firefighter and evangelical pastor Cabo Daciolo as their presidential nominee, without partnering any political party.
 Daciolo is known for his controversial political views, which include turning Brazil into a Christian theocracy.
 Daciolo got 1,3% of votes and did not endorse Bolsonaro nor Haddad in the second round.

 On 17 December 2018, the Progressive Republican Party merged with Patriota, increasing its representation to nine deputies and one senator.
 Patriota later joined Bolsonaro's coalition in the Congress.

 With the 2022 Brazilian general elections, Patriota failed to break through the electoral threshold, thus cutting access to party subsidies and free political advertisement.
 On October, the party voted in an assembly to merge with the Brazilian Labour Party to form the "Mais Brasil" party.
+The merger was approved by the Superior Electoral Court on 9 November 2023 and the party is now called the Democratic Renewal Party.